What is Bebulin?

 Factor IX (nine) is a naturally occurring protein in the blood that helps blood to clot.
 A lack of clotting factors can cause uncontrolled bleeding, as the blood is unable to clot properly.

-Factor IX complex is a combination of four different clotting factors and other proteins.
+Bebulin is a combination of four different clotting factors and other proteins.
 This medication works by temporarily raising levels of these clotting factors in the blood to aid in clotting.

-Factor IX complex is used to treat or prevent bleeding episodes in people with factor IX deficiency (hemophilia B).
+Bebulin is used to treat or prevent bleeding episodes in people with factor IX deficiency (hemophilia B).
 It is also used to control bleeding related to surgery or dentistry in people with hemophilia B.